 About travelling by car

-For many festivals we also offer a parking.
-More information can be found on the page of your selected festival in the travel section.
+For some festivals we also offer parking.
+More information can be found on the page of your selected festival in the services section.

 Avoid traffic jams

 It is a lot more peaceful to drive at night or leave early in the morning.

 Pack heavy luggage at the bottom of your vehicle and bring enough (healthy) snacks and drinks to keep your energy flowing.

 In several European countries such as Austria, Slovenia and Slovakia it is obligated to have a vignette on your car.
 A vignette is a sticker that indicates road tolls have been paid.
 The sticker has to be visible on the front window of the car when you pass the border in question.
 You can buy vignettes at every border.
 It’s mostly possible to pay by credit or debit card, but we always advise you to have enough cash with you as well.
 There are different vignettes for cars and motorcycles and they come with different validities, such as 10 days, 2 months or 1 year.